Legoland Japan レゴランド・ジャパン

 Fun for them, easy for you

-For kids, Legoland is fun.
-But for parents and guardians, it is that, and convenient, too.
-Stroller and buggy rental is available for parents with young children, and there are plenty of restaurants and stalls selling snacks on site.
-Legoland Japan opened an onsite hotel in 2018, but only 30 minutes away from Nagoya, plenty of other accommodation options are available.
+Legoland is fun for kids and easy for parents and guardians.
+Stroller and buggy rental is available for parents with young children, and there are plenty of restaurants and food carts selling snacks on site.
+Legoland Japan opened an onsite hotel in 2018, and there are many other accommodation options in and around Nagoya.

 Around Legoland Japan

-If Legoland isn't enough, then just the other side of Kinjofuto Station is the SCMAGLEV and Railway Park, a must-see for any train enthusiasts.
-The Maker's Pier Mall complex just outside of the park has a mix of Western and Japanese restaurants and is perfect if you can't wait to get back to Nagoya for dinner.
+If Legoland isn't enough, then just the other side of Kinjofuto Station is the SCMAGLEV and Railway Park, a must-see for young train enthusiasts.
+The Maker's Pier Mall complex adjoining Legoland has a mix of Western and Japanese restaurants and is perfect if you can't wait to get back to Nagoya for dinner.